-Hypertension is the commonest and major risk factor for both ischaemic and haemorrhagic strokes in Malaysia, affecting 69.9% of patients with the first ever stroke.2 The incidence of stroke increases in proportion to both systolic and diastolic blood pressures.
-Isolated systolic hypertension is an
+Hypertension is the commonest and major risk factor for both ischaemic and haemorrhagic strokes in Malaysia, affecting 69.9% of patients with the first ever stroke.
+The incidence of stroke increases in proportion to both systolic and diastolic blood pressures.
+Isolated systolic hypertension is an important risk factor for stroke in the elderly (systolic blood pressure >140mmHg and diastolic blood pressure <90mmHg).

 Population specific and individualized strategies should be conducted to prevent the development of hypertension.
-Adopting healthy lifestyle such as smoking cessation, Dietary Action to Stop Hypertension (DASH) diet, increased physical activity and reducing salt consumption are shown to reduce the risk of developing hypertension.27
+Adopting healthy lifestyle such as smoking cessation, Dietary Action to Stop Hypertension (DASH) diet, increased physical activity and reducing salt consumption are shown to reduce the risk of developing hypertension.